HSBC cuts top investment bank jobs despite wider firing freeze

-LONDON/HONG KONG, April 20 (Reuters) - HSBC HSBA.L has cut a number of top management roles in its investment bank, memos seen by Reuters showed, as Chief Executive Noel Quinn presses on with changes despite having put a wider job cut programme on hold last month.
+LONDON/HONG KONG, April 20 (Reuters) - HSBC HSBA.L has cut a number of top management roles in its investment bank, memos seen by Reuters showed, a sign that Chief Executive Noel Quinn is pressing on with plans to shake up the group despite having put a wider job cut programme on hold.

+CEO Quinn last month announced a temporary halt to plans for 35,000 redundancies across the bank because of the impact of the coronavirus pandemic.

+Quinn, who took on the permanent CEO role in March after a lengthy audition process during which Chairman Mark Tucker courted several external candidates, faces a nightmarish task to steer Europe's biggest bank through the crisis.

+The new strategy for the bank that Quinn announced in February already needs overhauling, as the lender tries to adapt to the crashing global economy.

+"It’s hard to feel anything but sympathy for Noel who’s doing okay in exceptionally tough circumstances,” said Hugh Young, managing director at Aberdeen Asset Management Asia, one of HSBC’s 10 largest investors.

-The bank has cut the regional head roles of the Global Banking & Markets (GBM) business which houses its investment banking activities, the memo said.
+Quinn's management reshuffle includes cutting the regional head roles of the Global Banking & Markets (GBM) business which houses HSBC's investment banking activities, the memo seen by Reuters on Monday, said.

 As a result, Asia-Pacific head of GBM Gordon French will take a six-month sabbatical from the bank, while the Americas head Andre Brandao will stay on until the end of the year before a further announcement is made.